 Why take the Managing Pregnancy at Work course?

 There is a range of workplace hazards that could affect the health and safety of a new or expectant mother or her child.
 Appropriate action should be taken to identify, and remove or reduce the risks associated with these hazards.

-Mandatory: HR personnel, Managers & Supervisors with pregnant staff.
+HR personnel, Managers & Supervisors with pregnant staff.
+Expectant mothers.

 On successful completion of the Managing Pregnancy in the Workplace training candidates receive an echo3education completion certificate, available as a PDF for immediate download.
 This requires achievement of the required pass mark during the final assessment.

 Benefits of echo3education Managing Pregnancy at Work course

 | RoSPA approved

 | Kept up to date with UK legislation

 | Includes flexible Assignment & Reporting